Mass. officials issue warning ahead of snowstorm that could dump up to 10 inches

 To avoid the storm, motorists traveling on roads north and west of Interstate 495 should be off the roads by 3 p.m. and motorists traveling east and south of Interstate 495 should be off the roads by 5 p.m.

-As the system evolves off the Southern New England coastline, the rain/snow line will hover within the Interstate 495 corridor into Monday morning’s commute, Layer predicted.
+As the system evolves off the Southern New England coastline, the rain/snow line will hover within the Interstate 495 corridor into Monday morning’s commute, 7NEWS Meteorologist Jackie Layer predicts.
 While the storm will slack off early Monday evening, it will build up again through Tuesday morning.